Food Establishment License

 Directions

-Information about visiting our office.
+Information about visiting the One Stop office.

-Businesses Requiring a Food Establishment License
+Businesses Requiring a Food Establishment Permit

 Food Establishment (FE)